-The nomination period is now closed for the (ISC)² U.S. Government Information Security Leadership Awards (GISLAs) program has been recognizing the ongoing commitment of individuals whose initiatives, processes and projects have led to significant improvements in the security posture of a department, agency or the entire federal government.
+The nomination period is now closed for the (ISC)² U.S. Government Information Security Leadership Awards (GISLAs).
+This program has been recognizing the ongoing commitment of individuals whose initiatives, processes and projects have led to significant improvements in the security posture of a department, agency or the entire federal government.

-(ISC)² will host the 13th annual GISLA event in May, 2016.
-All qualified nominees will be honored during a Gala Dinner Ceremony at the Marriott at Metro Center in Washington D.C. area.
+(ISC)² will host the 13th annual GISLA event May 19, 2016.
+All qualified nominees will be honored during a Gala Dinner Ceremony at the Marriott at Metro Center in Washington D.C.
 The GISLA Gala has come to be recognized as a premier event that brings together information security decision makers from within the federal government.
-Drawing from over 30 agencies and the government contractor community, the event welcomes over 120 senior level attendees in influential positions, presenting a superior networking opportunity.
-Nominations will open in February of 2016.
+Drawing from over 30 agencies and the government contractor community, the event welcomes over 120 senior level attendees in influential positions, presenting a superior networking opportunity

 Up and Coming Information Security Professional -This award will go to a new, rising star in the U.S. federal, state or local government information security field.
 The project, improvement or initiative they represent may not relate to leadership as with the other categories, but rather something unique that relates to their current position or educational work (e.g., research project, implemented emerging technology, or outstanding work in security operations).
 The individual may not have more than 2 years of experience in the information security field and must be a current government employee (not a contractor/consultant).